 In the UN, the USSR boycotted the Security Council – there is a theory that North Korea deliberately launched its attack some weeks earlier than Moscow expected to demonstrate that the USSR could not just use it as it wished.

 The Security Council passed a resolution on 27 June calling on UN members to support South Korea against North Korean aggression.
-The USA responded swiftly, and in all 16 nations contributed to the UN forces, which were led by the US general Douglas MacArthur (pictured below left).
+The USA responded swiftly, and 16 nations contributed to the UN forces, which were led by US general Douglas MacArthur (pictured below left).

 The Pusan Perimeter was held by UN forces against a North Korean attack beginning on 1 September, and on 15 September the brilliantly executed landings of US troops at Inchon took the North Korean army in the rear.